guidoerfen/miniature-component/README.md

 ## Path configuration

 All path-related setters accept relative paths based on the entry point script.
-Usually we assume this is the `index.php` located in a `public` diectory.
+Usually we assume this is the `index.php` located in a `public` directory.
 The setter methods will change them to relative paths and check the validity.
 This will also work with absolute paths.

 #### setAppRootPath()

-This is not necessary but it might make things more convenient.
+This is not rellay necessary, but it might make things more convenient.
 Once it is set, the other path related methods will concatenate to the root-path string.

 So insstead of setting the config-path relatively: